MotherDuck

 motherduck_token=<your_motherduck_token>

 Replace eth0 with the name of the network interface you want to monitor.
 You can find the name of your network interface by running the command ip link show.
-Additionally, you can change the GNAT_OBSERVATION_TAG to a custom string value that will be used to tag the observations.

 To create a motherduck_token follow the instructions in the MotherDuck documentation.